kubedb/docs/docs/guides/clickhouse/dr/overview/index.md

 ## How it works

-DC-DR for ClickHouse rests on four rules.
+DC-DR for ClickHouse rests on five rules.

 - **ClickHouse Keeper is spread 3-site and is the failover authority.** With two data DCs the layout is a Keeper voter in `dc-a`, a Keeper voter in `dc-b`, and one